mff-uk/sparqless/docs/postprocessing.md

 # Postprocessing

-The postprocessing phase occurs after the model has been built based on observations of the SPARQL endpoint, but before the GraphQL schema is built.
+The postprocessing phase occurs after the model
+(i.e. a set of descriptors) has been built based on observations of the SPARQL endpoint, but before the GraphQL schema is built.